arafatrahat94/ReactCoolCursors/README.md

 ## Contributions

 If you want to contribute to this project, fork the [repository](https://github.com/arafatrahat94/ReactCoolCursors) and clone it to your local machine.
 Commit your changes and push your changes to your forked repository.
-Finally, open a pull request with a detailed description of your changes.
-I highly appreciate any contributions.
+Finally, open a pull request with a detailed description of your changes to the dev branch.I highly appreciate any contributions.

 ## Issues